SAP-archive/cloud-bulletinboard-ads/Security/Exercise_24_MakeYourApplicationSecure.md

 ```
 The `DelegatingFilterProxy` intercepts the requests and adds a `ServletFilter` chain between the web container and your web application, so that the Spring Security framework can filter out unauthenticated and unauthorized requests.

-### Note on how to enable security checks on method level
-You have enabled security centrally on the web level as defined in `WebSecurityConfig`.
-Besides that you have the option to do the authorization checks on method level using [Method Security](http://docs.spring.io/autorepo/docs/spring-security/current/reference/htmlsingle/#jc-method).

 ## Step 3: Setup Security for Component Tests

 The service tests from [Exercise 4](../CreateMicroservice/Exercise_4_CreateServiceTests.md) are not affected by the above changes.
 They are still running even if the configuration in `WebSecurityConfig` class is loaded into the application context.
 We strongly recommend you to **activate** security for your service level tests to ensure automatically that all of your application endpoints are protected against unauthorized access.
 In this step you will learn to "fake" the security infrastructure, so that the Unit Tests can also test the security settings.

 ### Activate Security
 - Like in the `AppInitializer.onStartup()` method we also need to make sure, that `springSecurityFilterChain` bean is added as filter to Mock MVC in the `AdvertisementControllerTest` test class: